Caring for a seriously ill child takes a tremendous toll on the whole family, and healthy siblings are no exception.

-While you may not be able to take away the source of your kids' emotional pain, you can help ease their stress and make them feel secure, cared for, and supported.
+While you may not be able to take away the source of your kids' emotional pain, you can help alleviate their stress and make them feel secure, cared for, and supported.

-These suggestions might help, but it's also a good idea to find support (through counseling, a hospital support group, etc.) to help you take better care of all your children.
+These suggestions might help, but it's also helpful to seek support (for example, through counseling or a hospital group) to help you take better care of all your children.

 First, look forward.
 If you find yourself feeling guilty for not being a perfect parent to your healthy children, don't beat yourself up — dwelling on the past is not productive.
 Instead, try to make a point of recognizing your kids' feelings and needs now, and move on from there.

 Keep the lines of communication open.
 Pay attention to siblings' needs and emotions.
 Encourage them to talk about their feelings — the good, the bad, and the guilt-inducing — and try to read between the lines of their actions.
 This can be difficult when you're exhausted, stressed, and away at the hospital or clinic for long periods of time, but a little attention and conversation can let your healthy kids know that they're important and their needs matter.

 Keep it "normal" as much as possible.
 Try to maintain continuity and treat your kids equally.
 Stick to existing rules and enforce them; in addition to minimizing jealousy and guilt, this also can send a strong optimistic message about your sick child's recovery.
 And try not to fall into the trap of relying on healthy kids as caregivers before they're ready.
 Accept help so that your healthy kids can stick to their typical routines as much as possible.